kadena-io/pact/docs/en/pact-functions.rst

 *charset* ``integer`` *input* ``string`` *→* ``bool``

-Check that a string INPUT conforms to the a supported character set CHARSET.
+Check that a string INPUT conforms to the supported character set CHARSET.
 Character sets currently supported are: ‘CHARSET_LATIN1’ (ISO-8859-1), and ‘CHARSET_ASCII’ (ASCII).
 Support for sets up through ISO 8859-5 supplement will be added in the future.